tanavsharma/kickstarter-analysis/README.md

 ## Results
 ### Conclusion for Outcomes based on Launch Date
-- High budget and high impact campaigns should be run through **Feburary** to **May**, whereas low impact, low budget, low risk campagins, can be run throughout the rest of the months.
+- High budget and high impact campaigns should be run through **Feburary** to **May.**
--
+- Low impact, low budget and/or low risk campagins, should be run throughout the rest of the months.

 ### Conclusion for Outcomes based on Goals
 - Campaign goals should be aimed to be less than or equal to **$1000** or between **$30,000 - $40,000.** If your campaign goal needs to be more than $1000 and less than $30,000, then I would reccomend running multiple low goal campaigns to increase your change of success.